 The naming community depends upon ICANN’s multistakeholder policymaking structure to develop its processes and policies.
 While the direct policymaking groups are the GNSO and the ccNSO, the Advisory Committees – ALAC, GAC, RSSAC, and SSAC – are essential parts of the multistakeholder model.
 Processes in the ICANN multistakeholder model are bottom-up, transparent, and inclusive of all stakeholders.
 The CWG-Stewardship reinforces and enhances the multistakeholder model by keeping policy development separate from the IANA operations and focusing on the needs of the operational community by establishing transparent and direct control over PTI, specifically by:

-Replacing NTIA oversight of IANA with ICANN oversight of PTI ensured by the CSC and IFR which are both multistakeholder entities (which include non-ICANN participants), thus enhancing the multistakeholder model.
+Replacing NTIA oversight of IANA with ICANN oversight of PTI ensured by the CSC and IFR Team which are both multistakeholder entities (which include non-ICANN participants), thus enhancing the multistakeholder model.

-CSC and IFR issue escalation mechanisms (developed in CWG-Stewardship and CCWG-Accountability proposals) are based on open and transparent processes, and multistakeholder (which include non-ICANN naming related participants) decisions thus enhancing multistakeholder implication.
+CSC and IFR Team issue escalation mechanisms (developed in CWG-Stewardship and CCWG-Accountability proposals) are based on open and transparent processes, and multistakeholder decisions (which include non-ICANN naming related participants), thus enhancing multistakeholder implication.

 V.B.
-Maintain the security, stability, and resiliency of the Internet DNS;
+Maintain the security, stability, and resiliency of the Internet DNS

 The security, stability and resiliency of the Internet DNS are core values for ICANN as attested by the first item of Section 2 of the ICANN Bylaws which states: